devsonni/Chart-Classification-Using-CNN----Keras/README.md

 CNNs works same as humas brains they did mistake in recognizing doted line and line, I think that was most difficult for them.

 ## Task 3: Fine Tuning of Pretrained Models

+### I updated VGG16 pretrained award winning model.
+Where, I changed last 1000 layer prediction to 5 prediction and freeze all the weights insted of last layer's weights and trained model for just 5 epochs, and got 100% accuracy for both validation and test sets.